Caste system in India: Early Hinduism (200 BC–320 AD) and Classical period (320–650 AD)

-Late classical and early medieval period (650 to 1400 CE)
+Late classical and early medieval period (650 to 1400)

 Scholars have tried to locate historical evidence for the existence and nature of varna and jati in documents and inscriptions of medieval India.
-Supporting evidence has been elusive, and contradictory evidence has emerged.
+Supporting evidence has been elusive and contradictory evidence has emerged.

 Varna is rarely mentioned in the extensive medieval era records of Andhra Pradesh, for example.
 This has led Cynthia Talbot, a professor of History and Asian Studies, to question whether varna was socially significant in the daily lives of this region.
 Most mentions of varna in the Andhra inscriptions come from Brahmins.
 Two rare temple donor records from warrior families of the 14th century claim to be Shudras.
 One states that Shudras are the bravest, the other states that Shudras are the purest.
-Richard Eaton, a professor of History, writes, "anyone could become warrior regardless of social origins, nor do the jati—another pillar of alleged traditional Indian society—appear as features of people's identity.
+Richard Eaton, a professor of history, writes, "anyone could become a warrior regardless of social origins, nor do the jati—another pillar of alleged traditional Indian society—appear as features of people's identity.
 Occupations were fluid."
 Evidence shows, according to Eaton, that Shudras were part of the nobility, and many "father and sons had different professions, suggesting that social status was earned, not inherited" in the Hindu Kakatiya population in the Deccan region between the 11th and 14th centuries.

-In the Tamil Nadu region of India, studied by Leslie Orr, a professor of Religion, "Chola period inscriptions challenge our ideas about the structuring of (south Indian) society in general.
-In contrast to what Brahmanical legal texts may lead us to expect, we do not find that caste is the organising principle of society or that boundaries between different social groups is sharply demarcated."
+In the Tamil Nadu region of India, studied by Leslie Orr, a professor of religion, "Chola period inscriptions challenge our ideas about the structuring of (south Indian) society in general.
+In contrast to what Brahmanical legal texts may lead us to expect, we do not find that caste is the organising principle of society or that boundaries between different social groups are sharply demarcated."
 In Tamil Nadu, during ancient and medieval period, the Vellalar were the elite caste and major patrons of literature.